box/developer.box.com/content/guides/applications/web-app-integrations/configure.md

   Needs a massive cleanup
 ---

-# Create a Web App Integration
+# Create Web App Integration

 The following guide explains how to set up a Web App Integration for a Custom App.